ucsf-wynton/wynton-website-hpc/docs/scheduler/gpu.md

 usage_scaling         NONE
 report_variables      NONE
 ```
-The above shows that host msg-iogpu3 has 2 GTX 1080 GPUs.
-Each GPU is running one process, each is just over 50% utilized, and each has approximately 722MiB (758054912 bytes) of free memory.
+The above shows that host `msg-iogpu3` has 2 GTX 1080 GPUs.
+Each GPU is running one process, each is just over 50% utilized, and each has approximately 722 MiB (758,054,912 bytes) of free memory.

 [submit jobs]: {{ '/scheduler/submit-jobs.html' | relative_url }}
 [list jobs]: {{ '/scheduler/list-jobs.html' | relative_url }}
+[development nodes]: {{ 'get-started/development-prototyping.html' | relative_url }}